ibkbcn/Real-Estate-Profitability-Forecaster/README.md

 | **Sale Flats** | 5,847 rows | `Purchase Price` (€) | Training data for property valuation features. |
 | **Rent Flats** | 8,502 rows | `Monthly Rent` (€) | Training data for estimating potential rental income. |

-> **Note:** The data has been anonymized for privacy and compliance reasons.
-The project focuses on the *methodology* of price estimation rather than real-time market monitoring.

 ---

 ## Methodology